Historical Surveys to Rubin First Look: Absolute Colors of trans-Neptunian objects: Results

-We also analyzed the absolute colors as a function of absolute magnitude (Figure \ref{givsi}). \citet{Hainaut2002}, in their Figure 3, presented color versus absolute magnitude diagrams and reported that “no striking bimodality appears in the plots,” consistent with our results.
-Similarly, \citet{peixinho2012}, in their Figure 2, found that the full sample—despite showing two apparent peaks—did not provide strong evidence against color unimodality.
-These findings are in good agreement with our observations. \citet{peixinho2012} later found indications of bimodality when filtering and separating the sample into different dynamical classes.

-However, we do detect a weak but statistically significant negative correlation between absolute color and absolute magnitude (Pearson $r = -0.188$), indicating that smaller or fainter objects tend to be slightly bluer.
+We also analyzed the absolute colors as a function of absolute magnitude (Figure \ref{givsi}). \citet{Hainaut2002}, in their Figure 3, presented color versus absolute magnitude diagrams and reported that “no striking bimodality appears in the plots.”
+Similarly, \citet{peixinho2012}, in their Figure 2, found that the full sample—despite showing two apparent peaks—did not provide strong evidence against unimodality, although they found an apparent bimodal distribution of colors when separating the sample into different dynamical classes.
+On the other hand, we detect a weak negative correlation between absolute color and absolute magnitude (Pearson $r = -0.11$), indicating that smaller or fainter objects tend to be slightly bluer.
 The Pearson coefficient quantifies the strength and direction of a linear relationship between two variables ($r=1$ for a perfect positive relationship, $r=-1$ for a perfect negative relationship, and $r=0$ for no linear relationship).
 This trend is also evident in Figure 2 of \citet{peixinho2012}.

-In contrast, \citet{Hainaut2002} reported that for the full MBOSS population colors are not correlated with absolute magnitude, but that when separating by dynamical class, a positive correlation appears for Classical objects (fainter $M(1,1)$ are redder), no correlation for Centaurs or Scattered TNOs, and a reversed trend for Plutinos (brighter $M(1,1)$ are redder).
-Our results show a correlation similar to that observed for Plutinos by \citet{Hainaut2002}, but extending to the full sample.
+\citet{Hainaut2002} reported that for the full MBOSS population, colors are not correlated with absolute magnitude.
+But correlations appear when separating by dynamical classes: a positive correlation appears for Classical objects (fainter $M(\alpha)$ are redder), no correlation for Centaurs or Scattered TNOs, and a reversed trend for Plutinos (brighter $M(\alpha)$ are redder).
+In our dataset, we find evidence for a correlation between color and absolute magnitude when considering all objects.
+However, this behavior depends on the photometric band considered.
+When using $H_i$, the correlation is primarily driven by resonant objects, and it is no longer statistically significant once Plutinos are removed.
+In contrast, when using $H_g$, the correlation remains significant both within the Plutino subsample and among non-resonant objects, indicating that the trend is not solely driven by resonant TNOs.

-In this plot, all RFL objects again display similar color values, including 1998 BU48.
+In Figure \ref{givsi}, all RFL objects display similar color values, including 1998 BU48.
 While their colors are consistent with the broader TNO population, they occupy a relatively unpopulated region at the faint end of the parameter space, demonstrating that Rubin is probing new areas that were previously poorly sampled ($H$ fainter than 12).